rclone/rclone/docs/content/overview.md

 error.

-‡‡ Note that while Box implements this it has to delete every file idividually so it will be slower than emptying the trash via the WebUI
+‡‡ Note that while Box implements this it has to delete every file individually so it will be slower than emptying the trash via the WebUI

 ### ListR ###